vtquan/Saturn/docs/content/tutorials/create-rest-api.md

 ## DELETE

-For the delete.
 Send a DELETE request with the id in the URL address.

 ```fsharp
 let deleteAction (ctx: HttpContext) (id: string) =